taddison/personal-site/content/blog/2017/08/building-better-oms-alerts-with-function-apps/index.md

 ## Configuring the OMS alert

 We're going to configure an OMS alert to fire when CPU utilisation is high.
-The values I'm usingn for thresholds/timings are useful in my current environment and might not be right for you - modify as required.
+The values I'm using for thresholds/timings are useful in my current environment and might not be right for you - modify as required.
 The query we'll base our alert off is:

 ```
 Perf